 Ingredients for the Roasted Tomato Soup

-- Use the ripest and best tomatoes you have available.
+- Tomatoes: Use the ripest and best tomatoes you have available.
 Typically Roma tomatoes are preferred for tomato soup, but I used a mix of beefsteak tomatoes (the large round tomatoes) and some tomatoes on the vine and really couldn’t tell a difference.

-- If you have fresh basil, that’s the best!
+- Basil: If you have fresh basil, that’s the best!
 But if not, a dash of Italian seasoning is a good replacement.

-- This soup can be made with cream, or without.
+- Cream: This soup can be made with cream, or without.
 It’s a bit more luscious with cream, but without it’s still very good.

-- Try to avoid using preserved fresh garlic.
+- Garlic: Try to avoid using preserved fresh garlic.
 It has a different flavor that is not as pleasant as actual fresh garlic cloves.

 - Sugar – depending on the acidity content of your tomatoes, you might need to use the full 2 tablespoons, or just half of it.
 Start with 1/2 tablespoon and add more as needed for flavor balance.

 How to make Tomato Soup in the blender: